LOCATE: Self-supervised Object Discovery via Flow-guided Graph-cut and Bootstrapped Self-training: Introduction

 Object segmentation, in its various forms, is a widely studied problem in computer vision~\cite{long2015fully}.
 The classic task finds critical applications across multiple domains, such as autonomous driving, augmented reality, human-computer interaction, video summarization etc. It is typically solved using deep neural networks trained on large annotated datasets created through enormous human efforts.
 Furthermore, dataset-specific considerations in model design limit the performance on real-world data.

 To alleviate these issues with supervised segmentation, methods that work on the weaker forms of human supervision, for e.g., scribbles~\cite{lin2016scribblesup, tang2018normalized, tang2018regularized, vernaza2017learning, xu2015learning}, clicks~\cite{bearman2016s}, image-level tags~\cite{papandreou2015weakly, tang2018regularized, xu2015learning}, bounds~\cite{dai2015boxsup}, or semi-supervised segmentation techniques~\cite{dai2015boxsup, hong2015decoupled, hung2018adversarial, papandreou2015weakly, pathak2015constrained} were proposed that attempt segmentation in a setting where only a fraction of the image datasets are human-labelled.
 Nonetheless, both weak-supervised and semi-supervised techniques still rely on human supervision in some form.
-In this work, instead of relying on supervision in any form, we aim to design an end-to-end unsupervised pipeline that can be applied to any video dataset and transfers equally well on images.
+In this work, instead of relying on supervision in any form, we aim to design an end-to-end unsupervised pipeline that can be applied to any video dataset (real or synthetic) and transfers equally well on images.
+This opens up critical use cases for videos in the domains such as surgery, robotics, and exploratory research in deep seas and space.

 A significant chunk of object segmentation approaches tackle the problem of Video Object Segmentation~(VOS).
 In the literature~\cite{li2013video, ochs2013segmentation, perazzi2016benchmark, xie2022segmenting, ye2022deformable}, VOS is generally re-framed as a foreground-background separation problem, where the most salient object in the video \textit{typically} forms the foreground.
 Interestingly, many of these approaches are based on the principle of common fate~\cite{wertheimer2017untersuchungen}: "things that move together belong together".
 This notion is captured by optical flow in videos -- pixels that move with similar velocity, i.e., have similar optical flow, most likely belong to the same object.
 Some of the previous works~\cite{yang2021self, meunier2022driven, lamdouar2021segmenting} have advocated segmenting video objects using \textit{only} optical flow as input.
 Nevertheless, we hypothesize that object appearance information in addition to the motion information can provide \textit{stronger} cues for object discovery and relieve the network of ambiguities owing to occlusions or lack of motion.